christinedbaxter/christineBaxterPortfolio/README.md

 ## Description

-A portfolio of work can showcase your skills and talents to employers looking to fill a part-time or full-time position.
-An effective portfolio highlights your strongest work as well as the thought processes behind it.
-Students who have portfolios with deployed web applications (meaning they are live on the web) are typically very successful in their career search after the boot camp.
-This last point can’t be stressed enough: at many companies, having several deployed projects is a minimum requirement to receive an initial interview.
+A portfolio of work showcasing my skills and talents to potential employers looking to fill an apprenticeship, intern, or full-time position.
+An effective portfolio highlights a persons strongest work as well as the thought processes behind that work.
+Please note this portfolio contains insight into me and who I am as a professional (About Me), web development projects I built during a full-stack web development course (Projects), data spreadsheets and analysis papers written during my MBA journey (Coursework), my contact details, and link to various resumes.

-This weeks Challenge will assist Coding Bootcamp student's by setting them up for future success as they apply the recently learned core skills: flexbox, media queries, and CSS variables.
-This project will provide students the ability to practice these newly acquired skills while creating something that can be used during a job search.
+Students who have portfolios with deployed web applications (meaning they are live on the web) and current coursework are typically very successful in their career searching.
+With many companies, having several deployed projects is a minimum requirement to receive an initial interview.

-**Note**: If needed, use placeholder images and names as these can be updated later in the course.
+This portfolio project covered core web development skills such as flexbox, media queries, javascript, and CSS variables.
+This project also provided the ability to practice these newly acquired skills while creating something that can be used during a job search.

 [back to top](#table-of-contents)